 Definitely a great book to start the new year.
 I recommend this book heavily to basketball fans.

 Feel free to leave a comment below if you’ve read the book and want to share your thoughts about it.
 Check out other book reviews I have done here.
-As well, if you’re interested in purchasing the book, I will leave a link to the book listed on Amazon here.

 Have a great year.